Dog Tips for Senior Dog Owners

-Pay Attention now that Fido has been with you for about 7 or 8 years, paying closer attention is of utmost importance.
+Now that Fido has been with you for about 7 or 8 years, paying closer attention is of utmost importance.
 Watch how they breathe especially after some light exercise and while they are sleeping.
 A dog that appears to get tired easily is probably in need of a change in diet with the addition of some vitamins.
 Look in their eyes and notice if the gaze seems sharp or distant.
 With a powerful sense of smell, it may be difficult to notice degrading eyesight.

-Smell their Breath One of the most important dog tips for your aging canine is to take a whiff of his or hers breath.
+One of the most important dog tips for your aging canine is to take a whiff of his or hers breath.
 An older dog that has had its teeth neglected can become very sick.
 Regular visits to the veterinarian are especially important for an aging dog.
 Bacteria in the mouth can lead to more severe complications.
 Smell their breath, it’s a dead giveaway.

-Exercise Although older dogs can get winded a little quicker that is no excuse to leave them curled up on the floor all day.
+Although older dogs can get winded a little quicker that is no excuse to leave them curled up on the floor all day.
 Dogs need exercise.
 Walk your constant companion on a regular basis while keeping an eye out for fatigue.
 Exercise will aid its physical and mental health.